bourguet/operator_precedence_parsing/README.md

 [Annotated Bibliography](https://dickgrune.com/Books/PTAPG_2nd_Edition/CompleteList.pdf).

 - _The Theory of Parsing, Translation and Compiling, Volume 1: Parsing_ by A.V.
 Aho
   and J.D.
 Ullman.
 And oldie (1972) but the more theoretical book I've looked at on the subject.
 Operator precedence, simple precedence, weak precedence are considered as well as other techniques, everything considered in a grammar parsing context.

 - _Parsing Techniques, A Practical Guide_ by D. Grune and C.J.H.
 Jacobs.
 The more complete review of parsing techniques I know.

 - _Principle of Compiler Design_, A.V.
 Aho and J.D.
 Ullman.
 The first dragon book.
+  Describe operator precedence and state that it is a useful method for hand written parsers in conjunction with recursive descend.
+Describe also simple and weak precedence.

 - _Compilers: Principles, Techniques and Tools_, A.V.
 Aho, R. Sethi and J.D.
 Ullman.
   The second dragon book.
 Very similar description of precedence techniques than